-To reach this goal, the CASA program recruits, screens, trains and supervises volunteers who play a critical role in providing a voice for children in the courtroom and representing their best interest.
-Our highly trained, court-appointed volunteers are responsible for making recommendations to the court about the safety, permanence and well-being of their assigned child(ren).
+To achieve this mission, the CASA program recruits, screens, trains and supervises volunteers, who are appointed by a Judge to represent the best interest of abused and neglected children.
+Our highly trained, court appointed volunteers are responsible for making recommendations to the court about the safety, permanence and well-being of their assigned child(ren).

 CASA volunteers advocate on behalf of their child(ren)’s physical, educational, medical, emotional and social needs.
 CASA volunteers research information and talk to everyone involved in the children’s lives.
 CASA volunteers have contact with social workers, attorneys, parents, teachers, family members, foster parents, health professionals and, of course, the children themselves.

 CASA volunteers establish a relationship with their child(ren), getting to know his or her unique history, while providing consistency and stability during an extremely difficult time in their child(ren)’s lives.
 CASA volunteers are asked to remain with their child(ren) until permanency is achieved.